brandkap/brandkap.github.io/work/visual-cognition-lab.md

 %}

 {% capture caption %}
-Updating the People section to include all of the new graduate students and research assistants gives an accurate representation of the current state of the labs personnel.
+Updating the People section to include all of the new graduate students and research assistants gives an accurate representation of the current state of the lab's personnel.
 {% endcapture %}
 {%
   include